MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-licensed-and-unlicensed-users-with-office-365-powershell.md

 ## The long version (instructions with detailed explanations)

 Office 365 user accounts and Office 365 licenses don't need to have a one-to-one correspondence: it's possible to have Office 365 users who do not have an Office 365 license, and it's possible to have Office 365 licenses that haven't been assigned to a user.
 (In fact, a single user account can even have  *multiple*  Office 365 licenses.)
-When you create a new Office 365 user account (see the article[License Office 365 users with Windows PowerShell](http://technet.microsoft.com/library/0ab9fcac-e5ea-4b5b-b72c-8c92c55565ac.aspx) for more information) you don't have to assign that user a license: the new user will have a valid account, but he or she won't be able to sign in to Office 365.
+When you create a new Office 365 user account (see the article [License Office 365 users with Windows PowerShell](http://technet.microsoft.com/library/0ab9fcac-e5ea-4b5b-b72c-8c92c55565ac.aspx) for more information) you don't have to assign that user a license: the new user will have a valid account, but he or she won't be able to sign in to Office 365.
 If they try to sign in, they'll see something similar to this:

 ![User without a valid Office 365 license.](images/o365_powershell_no_license.png)